operating-systems

 Causes

-• Division by zero.
+• Division by zero

-• Invalid machine code (illegal opcode).
+• Invalid machine code (illegal opcode)

-• Memory access violations (e.g., segmentation faults).
+• Memory access violations (segmentation faults)

-Role in Mode Switching
+Mode Switching